Web Designer vs. Web Developer

 Developers tend to make more money than designers primarily because of their ability to write code in different languages.
 Coding is a highly valued skill in the modern, tech-driven world, but not all programming skills are valued equally.

-On average, a web developer in the US makes between $65k-$75k per year.
+On average, a web developer in the US makes about $70k–$100k per year, depending on the source and how the salary data is measured.
 Let’s take a closer look at the average salaries for each role.

 Front-end Developers Salaries